 Welcome to Flagler Village, Fort Lauderdale.
-This up-and-coming neighborhood is home to galleries, delicious restaurants, breweries, local boutiques, and Common’s flagship home, The Edge by Common.
-Whether you’re a current Common member or just new to Fort Lauderdale, this guide can help you navigate the Flagler Village area and discover what makes this neighborhood so special.
-Below you’ll find our selection of local favorites, in-depth articles about the area, interviews with local businesses, and more information about our Flagler Village apartments: The Edge by Common.
+This up-and-coming neighborhood is home to galleries, delicious restaurants, breweries, and local boutiques.
+This guide can help you navigate the Flagler Village area and discover what makes this neighborhood so special.
+Below you’ll find our selection of local favorites, in-depth articles about the area, and interviews with local businesses.

 “If you’re wondering what to do in Fort Lauderdale, some ideas, like visiting the beaches and bars, might first pop into your head.
 While these are great options, there is so much more to do in this vibrant city.
 With activities ranging from taking airboat rides to visiting art galleries, it’s easy to find fun and interesting activities to fill your days in South Florida.”